oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

 weight: 3
 ---

-1. Select a user name and password, following the required rules for password creation (at least 8 alphanumeric characters with at least one number or special character).

-1. Create a Kubernetes Secret for the WebLogic domain administrator credentials containing the `user name` and `password` for the domain:
+1. Select a user name and password for the WebLogic domain administrator credentials and use them to create a Kubernetes Secret for the domain:

     ```shell
     $ kubectl create secret generic sample-domain1-weblogic-credentials \